 COLUMBUS, Ohio — Ohio Attorney General Mike DeWine's office said it continues to reduce the number of law-enforcement officers statewide who have access to controversial facial-recognition technology.

-The controversial system rolled out last year allows police to take an image of an unknown person and run it through a database of 23 million Ohio driver's license photos and prison mug shots to try to establish a match.
+The system rolled out last year allows police to take an image of an unknown person and run it through a database of 23 million Ohio driver's license photos and prison mug shots to try to establish a match.
 State officials said it has resulted in at least one murder arrest.

 About 30,000 police officers and others could directly access the system when it was first deployed.
-The American Civil Liberties Union and others complained it invites abuse and privacy violations.
+The American Civil Liberties Union and others complained that it invites abuse and privacy violations.

 Information from: The Columbus Dispatch, http://www.dispatch.com